 < Seasons Winter 2002 Table of Contents

-by Douglas Hunter It’s been a long, drawn-out, complicated mess for the people of Three Mile Lake,” said Susan Pryke, mayor of the Township of Muskoka Lakes, in early December 2005.
+by Douglas Hunter It’s been a long, order drawn-out, complicated mess for the people of Three Mile Lake,” said Susan Pryke, mayor of the Township of Muskoka Lakes, in early December 2005.
 Toxic algae had bloomed in the lake in September, and everyone hoped it would disappear in a few weeks.
-But the bloom only […]
+But the bloom […]

 By Douglas Hunter In 2010, the Wikwemikong First Nation (Band 175) of eastern Manitoulin Island concluded a multi-year audit of plant and animal species at risk, with financial assistance from Environment Canada’s Habitat Stewardship Program and the provincial Ministry of Natural Resources’ Species at Risk Stewardship Fund.
 As a key component of Wikwemikong’s land-use planning, […]